lizabawa/tic-tac-toe/README.md

 - Visually display which side won if a player gets three in a row, or show a draw if neither player wins
 - Include separate HTML / CSS / JavaScript files
 - Use JavaScript for DOM manipulation
+- Popup alerts to start a new game, when a player wins, there is a tie, or a spot is already taken

 ## User Stories
 - As a user, I should be able to start a new tic tac toe game